-We are proud to introduce you to our new website and hope that you will be inspired by the range of courses and insight into our facilities to lead you to make an application to join our learning community.
+UCNL are proud to introduce you to our new website and hope that you will be inspired by the range of courses and insight into our facilities.
+It might just lead you to join our learning community, make an application today.

-We have established a highly successful reputation for the quality of our higher education provision working in partnership with regional universities to promote widening participation and meeting employer and student needs.
+Here at UCNL, we have established a highly successful reputation for the quality of our higher education provision.
+Working in partnership with regional universities promotes widening participation and meeting employer and student needs.
 We have around 1,200 students participating in full and part time programmes, the majority of whom live or work within a 6 mile radius of Scunthorpe.

-Significant capital investment in UCNL has resulted in an excellent learning environment in a spacious building which includes library, high quality teaching rooms, informal social learning spaces and state of the art Industry 4.0 simulation facilities.
+Significant capital investment in UCNL has resulted in an excellent learning environment in a spacious building.
+This includes library, high quality teaching rooms, informal social learning spaces and state of the art Industry 4.0 simulation facilities.
 Our campus is situated on the edge of the scenic Central Park in Scunthorpe.

 We look forward to welcoming you into our learning community.